 • SQL server generated 57 percent more IOPS.

 • 63 percent more IOPS and 37 percent lower latency for throughput and responsiveness. • 40 percent lower read latency and 37 percent lower latency overall (read and write).

 An HCI solution with a world of benefits and use cases

-By introducing an all-NVMe HCI solution powered by Intel technology, Cisco helps organizations to overcome pain points of legacy-bound enterprise IT with fast-scaling deployments with wide-ranging potential benefits, including databases, virtual servers and desktops, analytics, AI and machine learning, containers, and other Cisco platform applications.
+By introducing an all-NVMe HCI solution powered by Intel technology, Cisco helps organizations to overcome the pain points of legacy-bound enterprise IT with fast-scaling deployments with wide-ranging potential benefits, including databases, virtual servers and desktops, analytics, AI and machine learning, containers, and other Cisco platform applications.

 Enhance performance with Cisco HyperFlex All-NVMe and Intel Optane DC SSDs